 Hair transplant surgery: This multi therapeutic hair transplant treatment may involve two procedures – Follicular Unit Extraction (FUE) and Follicular Unit Transplant (FUT).
 While FUE involves harvesting of individual grafts of hair from the donor area to the recipient area, FUT involves harvesting a strip of numerous grafts from the donor area to the recipient area.

-Scalp reduction surgery: Appropriate for treating scarring alopecia, this surgery involves removing bald sections of the scalp and stretching of the hair covered sections of the scalp over this area.
+Scalp reduction surgery: This is one of the Top 5 Most Popular Cosmetic Surgery and is appropriate for treating scarring alopecia, this surgery involves removing bald sections of the scalp and stretching of the hair covered sections of the scalp over this area.
 The sections of the hair covered scalp stretched over the bald sections are stitched in place to improve the look.

 Another popular option is to use a wig to cover the bald sections.
 You may choose wigs made from acrylic or human hair as per your preferences.
 However, keep in mind that the wigs made from human hair may not be useable after a few years.